-Functional testing comes in all shapes and sizes.
+Functional testing comes in all shapes and sizes, and the same goes for functional testing tools.

 When it comes to functional testing (or just any types of testing), QA teams usually have up to 3 options, with increasing levels of scalability: